influx6/assets/readme.md

   - Emdedding

     ```go

+      //to embedd a given directory but in development mode,where files are loaded directory from disk
     	bf, err := NewBindFS(BindFSConfig{
     		InDir:   "./",
     		OutDir:     "./tests/debug",
     		Package: "debug",
     		File:    "debug",
     		Gzipped: false,
+        Production: false
     	})

     	if err != nil {